ItsBranK/LibraryLoader/README.md

 # ItsBranK's Library Loader v1.1
 ### .NET 8.0 Windows

-A very simple and easy to use DLL injector that uses the LoadLibraryA function.
+A very simple and easy to use DLL injector that uses Manual Mapping, written in C#.

 # Features